true-og/OldCombatMechanics-OG/README.md

 ## Changes
 - Removed proprietary Spartan Anti-Cheat API.
-- Builds with TrueOG's config file.
+- Builds with TrueOG's config file set-in-stone.
+- Removed update checker.
+- Removed config file updater.
+- Added an error message when offhand items are blocked from use.

 ## Installation
 Build the plugin using: